Viktic/pacman-ai-pipeline/README.md

-F## Pacman Reinforcement Learning Pipeline
+## Pacman Reinforcement Learning Pipeline

 Reinforcement Learning Pipeline to train a Python based agent to learn how to play a PacMan style game built in a C++ environment.